 fdj is the force determined to the equation calculating Fd in paragraph 6.5.2.1. of this annex at reference speed point j, N.

-Alternatively, at the request of the manufacturer, cd may be set to zero during the coastdown and for calculating fjDyno.
+Alternatively, at the request of the manufacturer, bd and cd may be set to zero during the coastdown and for calculating fjDyno.

+<Justification> practically impossible, overlooked when modified para.
+6.5.2.1.

 Annex B7